76th arrives at Fort Polk, shares railhead

 |0

-This work, 76th arrives at Fort Polk, shares railhead, by MSG Jeff Lowry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 76th arrives at Fort Polk, shares railhead, by SSG Erin Johns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT